Country of Origin: Cuba

 Did You Know?

 The Havanese, once referred to as the Havana Silk Dog and the Spanish Silk Poodle, originated in Cuba and is part of the ancient Bichon family.
-The Bichon family refers to a group of little white dogs that are likely to have the Tenerife, a common ancient ancestor of the Maltese and the Bichon Frise.
+The Bichon family refers to a group of little white dogs that are likely to have the Tenerife as a common ancient ancestor, which includes the Maltese and the Bichon Frise.
 Havanese were not working dogs, but were valued lapdogs of Cuba’s wealthy planters and aristocrats.
 They were named for Havana, the capital city of Cuba.

 During Fidel Castro’s revolution of the mid-1900s, wealthy Cubans fleeing to America brought their Havanese with them.
 From there, the Havanese grew in popularity and are now popular around the world.
 The American Kennel Club recognized the Havanese in 1996 as part of the Toy Group.
 They may be little, but they are sturdy and sociable dogs with larger-than-life personalities.
 They have a playful spirit and are happy to be a loved family companion.

 The Havanese has a silky coat.
-It can be kept long or clipped short.
+It can be kept long or clipped short in a puppy trim.
 They will need to be brushed regularly to keep their coat tangle-free.
 If their coat is longer, daily brushing or brushing every other day will be necessary to reduce tangles and mats.
 If their coat is clipped short, brushing every few days or weekly is likely sufficient.
-Regular brushing also helps remove loose fur, which keeps shedding contained to the brush instead of all over your home.
+Regular brushing also helps remove loose fur, which keeps shedding contained to the dog grooming brushes instead of all over your home.

 They only need to be bathed on occasion and as needed to maintain a healthy coat.
 Whether your Havanese has a long or short clip, you’ll need to make time for professional grooming several times a year in order to maintain their coat.
 You will also want to gently clean the corners of their eyes every day to prevent tear stains on the lighter-colored fur.
 In most cases, discoloration around a dog’s eyes and mouth is normal, especially on dogs with lighter fur.